logan676/bookpost/docs/architecture/AI_FEATURES.md

 ## Overview

-BookPost integrates AI capabilities for content recognition, text extraction, and translation.
+BookLibrio integrates AI capabilities for content recognition, text extraction, and translation.
 All AI features use Claude API (Anthropic) for processing.

 ## System Architecture